ÖFB Frauen Bundesliga

-The ÖFB Frauen Bundesliga (German for "ÖFB Women Federal League"), known as the ADMIRAL Frauen Bundesliga for sponsorship reasons, is the top level women's football league in Austria.
+The ÖFB Frauen Bundesliga (lit. 'ÖFB Women Federal League' in German), known as the ADMIRAL Frauen Bundesliga for sponsorship reasons, is the top level women's football league in Austria.
 Since 2002, the champion qualifies for the UEFA Women's Champions League.

 In the 2000s, SV Neulengbach dominated the league, winning the championships for twelve consecutive years (from 2003 until 2014).
 Since then, SKN St. Pölten have emerged as the league's dominant team, winning ten consecutive titles as of the 2024–25 season.

 Format

 From the 2010–11 season onwards, the ten teams have played each other twice, once home and once away.